-Japanese Beetle
+Japanese Beetle.
 By and large, Japanese beetle populations have not been as bad as they were a few years ago.
 I don't really have an explanation.
-The adults (1/2 inch)body, metallic green in color, Fig 14) seem to have a fondness for grape foliage, but also feed on a number of other plant species.
-Although the adults have broad diets, the larvae feed principally on the roots of grasses.
+The adults (1/2 inch body, metallic green in color, Fig 19) seem to have a fondness for grape foliage, but also feed on a number of other plant species.
+Although the adults have broad diets, the larvae (Fig 20) feed principally on the roots of grasses.
 Hence, we often find the most significant problems with adult Japanese beetles in areas surrounded by an abundance of turf.
 The fact that most vineyards have sod row middles may exacerbate problems with adults.
-Indeed, we have initiated a new project investigating the use of entomopathogenic nematodes against Japanese beetle larvae in sod row middles as a way to reduce adult Japanese beetle populations and damage.
-The adults emerge from the soil in mid-summer and begin feeding and then mating and egg-laying.
+Indeed, we (myself, Tim Weigle, and Elson Shields) have been investigating the use of entomopathogenic nematodes (soil inhabiting, insect feeding) against Japanese beetle larvae in sod row middles as a way to reduce adult Japanese beetle populations and damage.
+Results are still be collected, but establishment of beneficial nematodes appears good and we are seeing a trend toward reduced numbers of adult Japanese Beetles in vineyard blocks where nematodes were released compared to control blocks.